keerthanamurugaiyan/Interview-notes/Bootstrap.md

     • col-md- medium devices, whose screen width is equal to or greater than 768px.
     • col-lg- large devices, whose screen width is equal to or greater than 992px.
     • col-xl- extra large devices, whose screen width is equal to or greater than 1200px.

+3.    **Why do we need to use bootstrap?**

+    **a.**  it is a free and open source web designing frame work.
+     **b**  Bootstrap has the support of all the web browsers like internet explorer, google chrome, firefox, opera, safari etc...
+     **c**  it is a very powerful mobile first frontend frame work.
+     **d**  also it is very easy to start as one needs to have an idea of html and css only to work with it.
+     **e**  we can design a responsive website through it which adjust to desktop, table, and mobile.
+     **f**  it comprises functional buitt-in components which are easy to customize.